osf4/tgmusic/readme.md

 VK_ACCESS_TOKEN = 'your token from https://vkhost.github.io'
 TELEGRAM_BOT_TOKEN = 'your telegram token from @BotFather'

 TELEGRAM_BOT_URL = 't.me/ link to your bot.
-If provided, the bot will provide "via" capture for every track'
+If provided, the bot will sign "via" capture for every track'
 ```

 3. run ```python main.py```